brGuirra/angela-yu-tipsy/README.md

 ## ⌨ How to use it

-Download this repository, open it in Xcode, select and iPhone simulator and press command + R to run the app.
+Download this repository, open it in Xcode, select an iPhone simulator and press command + R to run the app.